 “That’s right, sweetie.
 I love you.
 Good night.”

 I got a little misty, marking this childhood milestone of curse-word acquisition.
 But it also made me think that I need to be more careful about what I say.

 Years ago, a friend observed that I could seemingly “find something bad to say about anyone.”
 It stung because it was true.
-Being a parent makes me want to change that in myself so that I do not pass that on to my daughter.
+Being a parent makes me want to change that in myself so that I do not pass it on to my child.

-If she hears me cutting down and tearing up others, how could she take me seriously when I chide her for gossiping or putting others down?
-And how can she trust that my sweet words to her are sincere and that my bitter words won’t be directed at her?
+If he hears me cutting down and tearing up others, how could he take me seriously when I chide him for gossiping or putting others down?
+And how can he trust that my sweet words are sincere and that my bitter words won’t be directed at him?

 Maybe I can’t tame my tongue completely, but for my child’s sake, I’ll watch my mouth!